andrewgremlich/ai-freelance/SCRIPT.md

 Turns out Github Actions was my answer.
 With every free account, a certain amount of Github Actions are given with plenty capactiy to build a Vite project.
 Again, I found out that I didn't know much about the technology, and I thought I could just let AI produce for me a file.
 The file produced did have some good content, but I had no context for what it was doing.

-After a moment of wrestling with the AI, and decided to drop the AI and actually teach myself how Github Actions work.
+After a moment of wrestling with the AI, I decided to drop the AI and actually teach myself how Github Actions work.
 Specifically, I had to learn why AI was recommending to use an SSH plugin when that plugin wasn't working right.
 So I dove into that SSH plugin and I found out it was actually a popular one to use.
 I also found that author of that plugin had other well-used plugins related to SSH like SCP.

 Eventually, I learned I had to use a mix of SCP and SSH for my goals.
 I used the AI generated file as a template, and I went through the file to understand every step.
 After some work, I got a file that would SCP my built repository into a DigitalOcean droplet, and the action would SSH unzip commands to the droplet.